Surface cleaning appliances - Part 1: General requirements on test material and test equipment

 The in-house reference vacuum cleaner used for the pre-treatment of new carpets shall be used

 to verify the suitability of replacement carpets when required.
-If the deviation is greater than
+If the result deviation is greater

-value, or to the original or first carpet used in the laboratory, then the new carpet shall not be
+value, or to the original or first carpet used in the laboratory, then the new carpet may shall not

 4.4 Pre-treatment of new carpets for the determination of airborne acoustical noise